 I sometimes felt it was comical when my countrymen complained about minor inconveniences.
 I felt embarrassed to hear them talk disparagingly about people who had less than they had while at the same time seeming to admire people with money and power even when they were being exploited by them.
 I read stories in the newspaper about bribery and corruption and wanted to draw my own picture of contemporary American society.

 This is what Gustave Flaubert did when he read a report in a newspaper and wrote his novel Madame Bovary.
 He saw his own society as comical, embarrassing, easily manipulated by people with money and status.
 I decided to name my characters after his Emma and Charles .
 Except my Emma Bovant is not as easily manipulated Flaubert’s Emma Bovary.

 The books in this series are stand-alone novels, but reading them in order should make them more enjoyable.
-The young reporter in First World Problems becomes the main character of this novel, which shows how fear–of terrorists, of immigrants, of those different from ourselves–can bring out the baser instincts of even a good society.
+The young reporter Anthony, a minor character in First World Problems, becomes the main character of this novel, which dramatizes how fear–of terrorists, of immigrants, of those different from ourselves–can bring out the baser instincts of even a good society.

 Background of Shady Park Secrets (2019)